jmuelbert/jmbde-python/building/README.md

     ```bash
     # Install the latest develop version of PyInstaller

-    # You may need rebuild the bootloader of PyInstaller againt 10.14 SDK to fully support dark theme
+    # You may need rebuild the bootloader of PyInstaller against 10.14 SDK to fully support dark theme
     # See: https://pyinstaller.readthedocs.io/en/latest/bootloader-building.html

     rm -rf build